-Rayfish is a Thai company that says it can genetically "biocustomize" stingrays so that they grow in any colour and pattern.
+Rayfish is a Thai company that says it can genetically "biocustomize" stingrays so that they grow in any color and pattern.
 When this is done, Rayfish claim that they are able to turn each pretty GM stingray into a shoe.
 The aim is to eventually sell them for $1,800 a pair, but right now Rayfish is charging around $15,000 dollars for the privilege.
 It's a strange claim for sure, and one which scientists aren't entirely convinced of.

 Two weeks ago, Raymond Ong, the CEO of Rayfish, broke the news that their hi-tech lab and aquarium had been broken into by a bunch of animal rights shitbags who had stolen some shoes, and captured all the stingrays and released them into the wild.
-This was a disaster!
-The stingrays have been lost in the ocean and haven't been found, so it's now impossible to get a picture of them.
+This was a disaster.
+The stingrays have been lost in the ocean and haven't been found, so now it's impossible to get a picture of them.
 Hmm.

-OK, if we suspend our cynicism for a second Rayfish and take their claims at face value – which is probably A Bad Idea, given that's what The Daily Mail did – then this is actually a pretty shitty thing to happen.
+OK, if we suspend our cynicism for a second and take their claims at face value – which is probably A Bad Idea, given that's what The Daily Mail did—then this is actually a pretty shitty thing to happen.
 However well intentioned the PETA activists were, all the very expensive biocustomized stingrays have surely been swallowed up by now, given that most marine predators are used to hunting less conspicuous prey than those floating around the sea in natty pink leopard print.

 I don't know why I'm taking this seriously, there's literally no fucking way these shoes can be real, right?
 I gave the CEO a chance to convince me he wasn't full of shit.